-Fall.
+FALL.
 This course focuses on the history and current state of global mental health.
 The goal of this course will be to explore global influences and cultural variances of mental health.
 We will explore these effects on incidence and prevalence, early identification and intervention, access to care, and measurement and evaluation.
 Social determinants of mental health and mental illness will be reviewed with emphasis on low and middle-income countries (LMICs).
-This course will also focus on closing gaps to mental health care globally, with specific focus on promising practices for mental health promotion and illness prevention, and the adaptation and application of psychological treatments in LMICs.
+This course will also focus on closing ¿gaps¿ to mental health care globally, with specific focus on promising practices for mental health promotion and illness prevention, and the adaptation and application of psychological treatments in LMICs.

-GH 584 (2) Evidence-Based Decision Making with Principal Focus on Immunization, Infectious and Chronic Diseases
+GH 584 (3) Evidence-Based Decision Making with Principal Focus on Immunization, Infectious and Chronic Diseases

-Spring.
-In medicine and public health, decisions constantly have to be made - should a particular drug be licensed?
-Does a particular vaccine need a universal or a targeted recommendation?
-What screening tests should be routinely performed?
-For each of these decisions, there is a tremendous amount of information that needs to be addressed, assessed, and deliberated on.
+SPRING.
 This course is designed to provide an overview of these processes and related deliberative bodies to help future public health professionals understand how their research and practice are used in evidence-based decision making.